 There are certain obligations under the GDPR that you have as a data controller, including being responsible for managing Content on the Services.
 As a data processor, Hootsuite will only access and process Content to provide you with the Services in accordance with your instructions (which you provide through the Services), the Terms of Service, the Social Networks’ terms, and applicable laws.
 As part of delivering the Services, we may process Content to further improve the Services, such as enhancing usability and developing new features.

 If you, as a data controller, require Hootsuite to agree to data protection requirements under Article 28, GDPR, or under UK data protection laws, Hootsuite makes available a data processing addendum that meets these requirements.
-Please email our Privacy team here to request this document.
+Please email your customer details (organization name and plan information) with your request to our Privacy team here.

 If you are using the Services as an authorized user of a Hootsuite customer (whether that customer is your employer, another organization, or an individual), that customer determines its own policies (if any) regarding storage, access, modification, deletion, sharing, and retention of personal information and Content, which may apply to your use of the Services.
 Please check with that customer about the policies and settings it has in place.